 A New Format for ASSETS'22

-For the first time in our conference history, ASSETS will offer both an in-person conference experience and a lightweight virtual complement.
-Unlike ASSETS 2020 and 2021, which were all-virtual and used Zoom for live presentations and Discord for discussions, the remote aspect of ASSETS 2022 will be fully asynchronous over Discord.
+For the first time in our conference history, ASSETS will offer both an in-person conference experience and a lighter-weight virtual option.
 We will not be live streaming content.
 Instead, all attendees will be able to view pre-recorded captioned videos and interact with authors and other attendees via our conference Discord server.
+Discord is a chat service similar to Slack that we successfully used at ASSETS 2020 and 2021.
 In addition, we will have some "crossover" events to bridge the "virtual" and "on-site" worlds.

 Our conference plan is informed by: